Holdenxie/cse15l-lab-reports/LabReport3.md

     `Tuesday, September 11, 2001, dawned temperate and nearly cloudless in the eastern United States.
 Millions of men and women readied themselves for work.
 Some m ade their way to the Twin Towers, the signature structures of the World Trade Center complex in New York City.
 Others went to Arlington, Virginia, to the Pentagon
 .
 Across the Potomac River, the United States Congress was back in session.
 At the other end of Pennsylvania Avenue, people began to line up for a White House tou
 r.
-In Sarasota, Florida, President George W. Bush went for an early morning run.`...
+In Sarasota, Florida, President George W. Bush went for an early morning run.`